 The Ontario Legislature has risen for the winter break after a short, but action packed, session that saw a government focused on ramming through major legislation with little to no consultation or debate.
-Despite this, I am proud of the Official Opposition’s work this session to hold the government to account on the issues that matter most to you.
-Whether it be Doug Ford’s attack on renters, education, cost-of-living or healthcare, we were fighting back hard every single day.
-This work will continue in the new year, both in Ottawa Centre and across Ontario.

 After 136 days, we are back in the Ontario Legislature.